-Historically landlords have routinely used property managers or realty agents, among others, for assistance with Forms or other documents prescribed by the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 as required for use within Landlord Tenant Board processes.
-Additionally, landlords have used property managers or realty agents, among others, for advocacy assistance within legal case negotiations and for appearance hearings of the Landlord Tenant Board.
-Landlords currently continuing this practice may find surprising difficulties the Landlord Tenant Board adjudicators now appear as enforcing the law restricting commercial legal services to licensees of the Law Society of Ontario.
-With this enforcement, it appears clear that Forms prepared, issued, filed, among other tasks within the course of processes of the Landlord Tenant Board, if completed by a person acting in a commercial capacity, must be done so by a qualified licensee of the Law Society of Ontario.
-Where unlicensed persons are doing so within a commercial service provided to the landlord, such as where such tasks are performed by property managers or realty agents, the Landlord Tenant Board is striking the Forms and dismissing processes.
-The reasoning for such was provided by the Landlord Tenant Board in Parmar v.
-Chanski, EAL-81351-19 (unreported) where it was explained:
+Uninformed landlords as well as those landlords who historically used property managers or realty agents, among others, for the preparation of standard Forms or other documents prescribed by the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17 for use within Landlord Tenant Board processes, among other things, including advocacy assistance, may find growing difficulties whereas adjudicators of the Landlord Tenant Board appear as now enforcing the law restricting the provision of legal services to licensees of the Law Society of Ontario.
+Where Forms are prepared and processes of the Landlord Tenant Board are commenced by persons unlicensed by the Law Society of Ontario, and where such persons are doing so in supplement to a commercial service provided to the landlord, such as that commonly undertaken by property managers or realty agents, the Landlord Tenant Board is striking the Forms and dismissing the processes.
+Such a situation was recently taken with reasons given by the Landlord Tenant Board in the matter of Parmar v.
+Chanski, EAL-81351-19 (unreported) where it was said:

 5. The property management company does not own the rental unit and the lease was not signed by the property management company.
 Therefore, the property management company does not permit occupancy of the rental unit and does not meet the definition of "landlord" as set out in the Residential Tenancies Act, 2006.